 '-gnatic' Identifier character set (c=1/2/3/4/8/9/p/f/n/w).
-For details of the possible selections for c, see Section 3.2.10 [Character Set Control], page 69.
+For details of the possible selections for c, see Section 3.2.10 [Character Set Control], page 75.

 '-gnatI' Ignore representation clauses.
-When this switch is used, all representation clauses are treated as comments.
+When this switch is used, representation clauses are treated as comments.
 This is useful when initially porting code where you want to ignore rep clause problems, and also for compiling foreign code (particularly for use with ASIS).
+The representation clauses that are ignored are: enumeration_representation_clause, record_representation_clause, and attribute_definition_clause for the following attributes: Address, Alignment, Bit_Order, Component_Size, Machine_Radix, Object_Size, Size, Small, Stream_Size, and Value_Size.
+Note that this option should be used only for compiling - the code is likely to malfunction at run time.